Reading time 2 Minutes

 Then the fucking shit should work too.

 The PEG pump Compat ella does not do this.
 I am now getting the fourth identical pump because all three before it have the same problem.
-For no apparent reason, they stop working due to an "undocumented error" according to the manufacturer's technical documentation (omg someone told me that this is also the Nestlé Group, which I hate - I'll have to find out if this is true).
-Usually it is "Error 6" or "error 7.
+They stop working for no apparent reason due to an „undocumented error“ according to the manufacturer's technical documentation (omg someone told me it was also the Nestlé company I hate - I'll have to research whether that's true).
+It's usually „error 6“ or „error 7.

 Of course, most patients won't give a damn.
 Half of them are in a coma, a quarter don't notice when the pump is changed for other reasons.
 Or forget about it right away.
 Of the rest, the vast majority are probably exempt from co-payments.
 Not like me, who has to pay something for every unsuccessful exchange.
 It's only a few euros each time, but they get on my nerves more than any pharmacy bill for €50.
 Because I think it's an insult to even deliver devices with such serious serial defects.
 You don't want to tell me that I'm the only one who keeps getting this ominous error 6.
 And in the exchange unit too.
 And in the exchange unit from the exchange unit as well.